Hazards Planning Center

 Meg Galloway

 Meg Galloway joined the ASFPM policy team in 2019.
-In this role Meg provides input into national and state flood policy issues of importance to the Association and its mission.
-She also provides assistance to ASFPM chapters on state policy issues when requested and maintains relationships with partner organizations with issues of mutual interest.
+In this role, Meg provides input into national and state flood policy issues of importance to the Association and its mission.
+She also assists ASFPM chapters on state policy issues when requested and maintains relationships with partner organizations with issues of mutual interest.
 Meg's entire career has been focused on water resource management and public safety issues, primarily in the areas of floodplains and dams.
-Prior to joining ASFPM, she spent 29 years with the Wisconsin Department of Natural Resources, the last 10 years managing the floodplain management, floodplain mapping and dam safety programs.
-Prior to that she worked for 8 years in the water resource group at an engineering consulting firm.
-Meg has a B.S. in Civil and Environmental Engineering from the University of Wisconsin – Madison and is a registered professional engineer in the State of Wisconsin.
+Before joining ASFPM, she spent 29 years with the Wisconsin Department of Natural Resources, the last 10 years managing the floodplain management, floodplain mapping, and dam safety programs.
+Before that, she worked for 8 years in the water resource group at an engineering consulting firm.
+Meg has a B.S. in Civil and Environmental Engineering from the University of Wisconsin–Madison and is a registered professional engineer in the State of Wisconsin.

 Presenter